NSokolov114/100DaysOfCode/ideas-for-projects.md

 Maybe with a rulebook and links to extra info.
 A heat map of progress (like on GitHub, but 1 line for tracking 1 habit)
 It's not convenient to track the time of activities on the go on web, so either make it very mobile friendly, on focus on the rulebook aspect.
+### Alloyant periodic table
+For material scientists - periodic table where you can click and see which elements do what when added to the steel as an alloyants.
+Simple, but can make it cute and unique - I haven't been able to find something like that.

 ## Contents